What Is A USDA REAP Grant?

 Does My Business Or Farm Qualify For A REAP Grant?

-- A rural location is defined as anywhere that has less than 50,000 people.
+A rural location is defined as anywhere with less than 50,000 people.
 If you are in a rural area, it doesn’t matter what your business is.
-It could be a clothing boutique, hardware store, or even a Blacksmithing shop.
-It is important to note that agricultural producers may be in either rural or non-rural locations.
+It could be a clothing boutique, hardware store, or Blacksmithing shop.
+It is important to note that agricultural producers may be in rural or non-rural locations.

 You can use the USDA Eligibility Map to check your business address online to determine eligibility.